xbeat/Machine-Learning/README.md

 Learning rate is a crucial hyperparameter in deep learning that determines the step size at each iteration while moving toward a minimum of the loss function.
 It controls how quickly or slowly a neural network model learns from the data.

+## Exploratory Data Analysis (EDA) Cheat Sheet

+Data Loading and Initial Inspection

+Understanding your dataset begins with proper loading and initial inspection.
+This involves reading data from various formats, checking basic properties like shape, data types, and missing values.
+Pandas provides comprehensive tools for these fundamental EDA tasks.

 ## Converting Podcasts to Searchable Chat with Groq, Whisper, and PineCone

 Introduction to Podcast-to-Chat Conversion